 How to create a great mosaic piece

-With some old cups and plates, glue and a few other easy to find items you can create a beautiful mosaic which is perfect for kitchen splashbacks, walls or even standalone ornamental pieces.
+With some old cups, plates, glue and a few other easy-to-find items you can create a beautiful mosaic which is perfect for kitchen splashbacks, walls or even standalone ornamental pieces.
+So, grab the whole family and take on the innovative and creative art that we call mosaicing.
+Mitre 10 are here to provide you with the latest techniques and trips.
+Follow this guide to create a great mosaic piece, one tile at a time!

 - Workman's gloves